HOW TO OBJECT

 Finding out about it

-When your local Council receives a planning application they are supposed to notify those neighbours who they think may be affected by it, but this depends on the judgment of planning officers and not everyone who thinks they ought to have been informed gets a letter.
+When your local Council receives a planning application they are supposed to notify those neighbours who they think may be affected by it, but this depends on the judgement of planning officers and not everyone who thinks they ought to have been informed gets a letter.
 Nonetheless, you can object to any planning application, whether or not you have personally received a letter informing you of it.

 One way of finding out about local planning applications is to look on the Council’s website.
 Not only can you see what planning applications have been received, but you can also view and download the details of those applications and can sometimes see what other people have already said about them.
 If you do not have access to the internet, copies of applications should be available for inspection in the Council’s Planning Department and are also deposited in some local libraries.